 Why so many spots to hit on this day trip?
 This is a driver’s dream drive, through some of the most beautiful, hilly landscapes in Ontario.

 Heading north to Barry’s Bay, you find yourself driving through Madawaska Valley with hills and curving roads.
 There are also glimpses of the Polish heritage of early settlers in this area.
 They settled in Wilno, just east of Barry’s Bay.
 This area is known as the “Ontario Highlands.”
-Driving through here will make you feel a bit like travelling through parts of Scotland.
+As a result, driving through here will make you feel a bit like travelling through parts of Scotland.

 On your way out of Algonquin Park, pass through Huntsville, one of the prettiest towns in Ontario.
 This is an alternative place to stop for food and to stretch your legs before heading back to Toronto.

 Links to check out: